-Mix together the topping ingredients.
+Mix together the strawberry-rhubarb mixture.

 Spread the cake batter over the strawberry – rhubarb mixture and bake.
 That’s it!